The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 “There is nothing illegal about drinking before driving.
 What is illegal is being impaired at the time you drive.
 When you drink, your BAC rises rapidly and steadily until it reaches its maximum level.
 During this time, your BAC is “on the rise.”
 It takes, on average, about 50 minutes for BAC to reach peak levels — though depending on various factors it can take as much as two or three hours.”

-If you had rising blood alcohol when you were pulled over, the results of your DUI chemical test could be wrong.
+If you had rising blood alcohol when you were pulled over, the results of your chemical test could be wrong.
 Your BAC could have risen to over the legal limit during the lengthy period of your DUI investigation.
-Again, the only thing that matters is what your level was at the time you drove–meaning that you have a strong, valid defense to DUI charges.
+Again, the only thing that matters is what your level was at the time you drove.

-But Sheila’s DUI defense lawyer should be able to get the prosecutor’s expert to admit that Sheila’s body probably hadn’t fully absorbed the alcohol when she was driving home.
+Sheila’s lawyer should be able to get the prosecutor’s expert to admit that Sheila’s body probably had not fully absorbed the alcohol when she was driving home.
 This would mean that her BAC was below the legal limit when she drove and that she can successfully fight the driving under the influence charge.

 Officers routinely testify that DUI suspects displayed physical signs of impairment.
-But they don’t always testify that defendants showed signs of mental impairment.
+However, officers do not always testify that they showed signs of mental impairment.

-DUI toxicologists know that it is highly unusual for someone who is drunk to be physically — but not mentally — impaired.
-A savvy DUI lawyer and expert witness can establish that someone who showed no signs of mental impairment probably had some other explanation for physical signs resembling DUI.
+Toxicologists know that it is unusual for someone who is drunk to be physically — but not mentally — impaired.
+A savvy defense lawyer and expert witness can establish that someone who showed no signs of mental impairment probably had some other explanation for physical signs resembling DUI.

-Fortunately, John’s Long Beach DUI defense attorney retains an expert witness in DUI toxicology.
-The expert testifies that because John was mentally alert, it is highly unlikely that he had driven drunk.
+John’s attorney retains an expert toxicologist who testifies that because John was mentally alert, it is highly unlikely that he had driven drunk.
 John’s physical impairment was more likely the result of nerves, fatigue, medication, or something other than alcohol.
 This testimony helps John beat the DUI charges.

-9. Top DUI Defense #9: Hypoglycemia, Diabetes or a High Protein Diet Falsely Inflated Your BAC
+9. Hypoglycemia, Diabetes or a High Protein Diet Inflated Your BAC

 Normally, our bodies get fuel from dietary carbohydrates.
 Under certain conditions, however, the body has to break down stored fats for fuel.
 Such conditions include: